Skip to main content

 Common easement questions

 Yes.
-The easement remains in effect and transfers automatically to the new owner.
+The easement remains in effect and transfers automatically to the new owner for the term of the easement.